What is the difference between an aluminum and carbon probe?

 The BCA Stealth 240 and Stealth 270 avalanche probe models are compatible with all BCA Stash backpacks and Float avalanche airbag models.

-Which BCA packs is the Stealth 300 compatible with?
+Which BCA packs are compatible with the Stealth 300 and Stealth 330?

-The Stealth 300 is compatible with all BCA Stash backpacks and Float avalanche airbags – with a few exceptions.
-The Stealth 300 fits in the designated sleeve inside the tool compartment of the Float 42, Float 32, Float 27, Float 25 Throttle and Float 22.
-The Stealth 300 fits in Float 8 but only at an angle.
-BCA suggests that you use either the Stealth 240 or the Stealth 270 for this pack.
+The Stealth 300 and Stealth 330 are compatible with all BCA Stash backpacks and Float avalanche airbags – with a few exceptions.
+The Stealth 300 and 330 fit in the designated tool compartment of the Float 42, Float 32, Float 22, Float 27 Speed, Float 17 Speed, Float 25 Turbo, Float Turbo 15, and Float MtnPro Vests.
+They also fit in the Float 8, Float 12 but only at an angle.
+BCA suggests that you use either the Stealth 240 or the Stealth 270 for these packs.